Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple_V2.rst

 T     Constantan                    Copper
 ====  ============================  ============================

-In our shop different connectors can be choosen.
+In our shop different connectors can be chosen.
 If the necessary connector can't be selected, please contact us before your order.